KevinKeWang/tiny_rack/README.md

 15V DC Adapter (choose one): MEANWELL GSM36B15-P1J (15V 36W) for 12V 400mA or MEANWELL GST60A15-P1J (15V 60W) for -12V 1500mA

+**It is recommended to use the adapter model I have tested.**

+**Also I have tested the Mi 50w Power Bank 20000mAh, which is fully compatible with the power supply (using a 15V USB decoy cable)**

 ## Mechanical assembly

 **use regular heat sink:**